Sri-yadav/HH_neuron_model/README.md

 - Visualization of membrane potential, ionic currents, and gating dynamics

 ## Experiments & Analysis
-Initial simulations probe neuronal firing behavior under different current injection regimes.
+Initial simulations probe neuronal firing behavior under different current injection regimes, with preliminary parameter sweeps of sodium conductance.
 The model is used as a controlled computational setting to examine how membrane-level mechanisms shape spike generation and excitability.

 ## Future Directions
 Planned extensions include: